Record-setting cold leaves blanket of snow over north-central US

 Snow continued to advance southeastward through the day on Saturday, into Wyoming, as well as the High Plains of Montana and the Dakotas, although snow totals remained lower throughout the other states.

+On Sunday, snow reports started to add up into the double digits.
+Mishowaka, Colorado, reached nearly a foot and a half of snow while Wellington, Colorado, was closely behind with nearly 16 inches of snow.

+By Sunday evening, snow reports reached from northwest Montana all the way down to Colorado and stretched into the Great Lakes and Michigan.
+In 24 hours, Helena, Montana, had the heaviest snowfall with 25 inches.

 Minneapolis has had quite the stretch of winterlike conditions this October, with just over 8 inches of snow already observed.
 If the city picks up just 0.20 of an inch of snow from this storm, a new monthly snowfall record for October will be set.
-And the city is expected to shatter that record with 1-3 inches of new snow expected by the end of the weekend.
+The city is expected to shatter that record with 1-3 inches of new snow expected by the end of the weekend, however as of Sunday evening they were yet to report any accumulation.

-In Billings, Montana, the lowest temperature ever recorded on Oct.
-25 was 18 degrees Fahrenheit set in 1997, but the high temperature on Sunday may not even reach this benchmark.
-This will be followed up by a low temperature on Sunday night within a few degrees of zero F.
+Previous to this past Sunday, in Billings, Montana, the lowest temperature ever recorded on Oct.
+25 was 18 degrees Fahrenheit set in 1997.
+On Sunday, Billings shattered that record as the mercury dropped to 5 degrees Fahrenheit late in the evening.

-The same can be said for Casper, Wyoming, with the low temperature on Sunday night expected not only to shatter the current record for the date but also come within a few ticks of the all-time lowest temperature recorded in the month of October.
+The same can be said for Casper, Wyoming, with the low temperature on Sunday night not only shattered the current record for the date but also came within a few ticks of the all-time lowest temperature recorded in the month of October.

 The panhandles of Texas and Oklahoma are no strangers to snowy and icy conditions, but this impending storm system would prove to be unusual given the time of year.
 However, what may be even more unusual is that these locales also had an October snowstorm last year, when places like Amarillo picked up nearly a half of a foot of snow.